jiobu1/DS-Unit-3-Sprint-2-SQL-and-Databases/module1-introduction-to-sql/rpg/rpg_query.md

 47 1

+ALT SOLTION
+QUESTION 6:
+2
+1
+1
+1
+1
+1
+1
+3
+2
+1
+1
+1
+2
+3
+2
+2
+2
+1
+1
+1

+QUESTION 7:On average, each Character has 2.97 Items.

+ALT SOLTION
-QUESTION 7:On average, each Character has 3 Items.
+QUESTION 7:On average, each Character has 2.97 Items.

+QUESTION 8:On average, each Character has 1.31 Weapons.

+ALT SOLUTION
-QUESTION 8:On average, each Character has 1 Weapons.
+QUESTION 8:On average, each Character has 1.31 Weapons.